tyler-bartschi/criticalfail-source/README.md

 - [ ] Login screen has a button that directs the user to the create account page
 - [ ] Create account page has fields for the email and password, as well as prompting the user to confirm the password and choose a username
 - [ ] Links to the about page are found on both the login and create account screen

+### General Display

+- [ ] Top left is the name of the website, which when clicked brings you back to the home page
+- [ ] Top right is the profile box, with on the left side of that box the user's profile picture.
+Username displayed here, and a dropdown carrot to view profile display options
+- [ ] In the middle, but aligned towards the left, are the following options:
+  - [ ] Home - displays some basic information about the website, maybe some links?
+  - [ ] Character sheets - page to browse pre-created character sheets, create your own character sheet
+  - [ ] Monsters - stat blocks for monsters, animals, and npcs; and options to create custom ones
+  - [ ] Dice Roller - dice rolling automation and options
+  - [ ] Lobbies - join or create a game lobby, to play with friends
+  - [ ] Chat - chat messaging for friends?
+  - [ ] About - Information about the website, including the dnd creative commons statement
+- [ ]